Discover folk - the CRM for people-powered businesses

 Pros

-- Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to small businesses with limited budgets.
+- Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to medium-sized sales teams with limited budgets.

-- Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem for managing different business functions.
+- Integration with Zoho Suite: Seamless integration with other Zoho products creates a comprehensive ecosystem.

 Cons